Virtual Applications & Desktops

-Microsoft has changed thier best practices for application storage/data quite a bit since Windows ME was released.
-Applications that have not updated thier codebase to take advantage of these new requirements, will most likely not function in a Virtualized/Remote Application environment.
+Microsoft has changed their best practices for application storage/data quite a bit since Windows ME was released.
+Applications that have not updated their codebase to take advantage of these new requirements, will most likely not function in a Virtualized/Remote Application environment.

 - Application OS Restrictions

 Remote/Virtual Applications make use of a Windows Server operating system.
-Certain applications cannot, or will not, install successfully, and cannot be used, pending the vendor modifying thier software appropriately.
+Certain applications cannot, or will not, install successfully, and cannot be used, pending the vendor modifying their software appropriately.

 Are there additional licensing costs for utilizing the Microsoft RemoteApp and Remote Desktop Services services?

 Yes, there is a per-user license for using RemoteApp and Remote Desktop Services.
 The cost of this has been covered by the institute for all Faculty, Staff, and Student Employees.
 This means that a college, or department, will only need to cover the amount of licenses their students will consume.
 These licenses are approximately $7.15 per student, per year.
 Enough licenses must be purchased to cover the amount of students that would be expected to utilize the service within a single semester.
 One important note, a single user, taking 3 classes, utilizing 8 different "Remote Applications or Desktops" constitutes a single "user" license needed.
 Your area IT support representative(s) will be able to assist you in purchasing the needed licenses from Microsoft.

 What devices can I connect to the RemoteApp and Remote Desktop Services Farm from?